The Captive Mind - Czeslaw Milosz.

 Published in 1953

-I've been attempting to read this book for a while now.
+_____________________________________________ I've been attempting to read this book for a while now.
 I found it in the european literature section of the university library.
 It's a fascinating social commentary on the society and people of Warsaw, Praque, Bucharest and Budapest.
 It attempts to explore "how the human mind functions in the poeple's democracies."
 Anyway, here's a few extracts:

-From "The Pill of Murti-Bing"
+_____________________________________________From "The Pill of Murti-Bing"

 Let us admit that a man is no more than an instrument in an orchestra directed by the muse of History.
 It is only in this context taht the notes he prouces have any significance.
 Otherwise even his most brilliant solos become simply a highbrow's diversions.